M61ss/Graphics/Notes.md

 glfwSetFramebufferSizeCallback(window, framebuffer_size_callback);
 ```

 `window` is the window that we want to get resizable and `framebuffer_size_callback` is a pointer to the callback function that we want to assign to that window.
-This way we are specifing the behaviour of `window` when the user resizes it via GUI.
+This way we are specifying the behavior of `window` when the user resizes it via GUI.

 There are also many callbacks functions we can set to **register our own functions**, but only after we have created the window and before the render loop is started.

 ### Render loop

-To keep the window updated we need to run a loop which listens for events continiously:
+To keep the window updated we need to run a loop which listens for events continuously:

 ```c++
 while(!glfwWindowShouldClose(window))